peterkappelt/paperless-smtp-server/README.md

 * Have a local server (Raspberry Pi or anything else) that runs Docker and is reachable by your scanner

 ### Run the container
-`docker run -p 8025:8025 -e PAPERLESS_HOST=https://your-paperless.example.com .-e PAPERLESS_TOKEN=your-paperless-token ghcr.io/peterkappelt/paperless-smtp-server:main`
+`docker run -p 8025:8025 -e PAPERLESS_HOST=https://your-paperless.example.com -e PAPERLESS_TOKEN=your-paperless-token ghcr.io/peterkappelt/paperless-smtp-server:main`

 ### Setup your scanner
 * Configure the SMTP server